ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

   - usp: Excellent Service
 introcol:
   first: >-
-    ### **Wire & Cable Preparation**
+    ### **Wire Preparation**

-    ASL is an established and efficient specialist of high volume custom-made wire and cable preparation.

-    Equipped with the latest technology and automatic high speed machinery, our wire preparation services are produced to the highest standards and delivered on an fast turnaround.
+    ASL is an established and customer focused manufacturer of high volume wire preparation and cable preparation.
+Equipped with an extensive range of automatic high speed wire cutting and wire termination machinery, we produce custom designed wire assemblies on an incredibly fast turnaround.
+With all our wire preparation assemblies being primarily machine manufactured, quality is continually consistent and meets ISO 9001 approvals.\

-    We manufacture wire and cable assemblies to customer specification and our full service includes; cutting, stripping, terminating and tinning.
+    \

+    Dedicated to efficient manufacturing, we have invested heavily in machinery that enables us to offer customers the complete wire and cable preparation package.
+This includes; crimp termination, soldering, tinning, wire printing and ultrasonic welding.
+All these services are carried out on our machines which guarantee a significantly reduced lead time compared to being hand made, and for any urgent demands we have spare resource to deliver on an incredibly fast turnaround.

+    Wire preparation is a service that we have supplied for over 25 years and we are incredibly proud to have built up a customer base including two world leading companies, Siemens and Stanley.
+If you watch our wire preparation video you will see the full range of services we provide under our purpose built family run factory in Bolton.
   second: >-
     ### **Wire Preparation Video**